Find referenced code

-ReSharper helps you find any outgoing references within a certain scope which can be as narrow as a function or as large as a project.
-Depending on the scope of the search, ReSharper will show you usages of all symbols defined outside of this scope.
-These may be symbols from your solution or symbols from compiled assemblies referenced in the current project.
+This command helps you find any outgoing references within a certain scope, which can be as narrow as a function or as large as a project.

 ExternalSymbols class below.
 If you run the command on the constructor, the search result will be a single usage of the method